sutta » mn » Majjhima Nikāya 22

 Yathā cāhaṁ na, bhikkhave, yathā cāhaṁ na vadāmi, tathā maṁ te bhonto samaṇabrāhmaṇā asatā tucchā musā abhūtena abbhācikkhanti:

-I have been falsely misrepresented as being what I am not, and saying what I do not say.
+They misrepresent me as what I am not, and saying what I do not say.

 ‘venayiko samaṇo gotamo, sato sattassa ucchedaṁ vināsaṁ vibhavaṁ paññāpetī’ti.